 Client red flags – warning signs you shouldn’t ignore

 Long-winded and not able to articulate their issues

 If a person can’t get to a point quickly, be cautious – because how they show up in the intro calls will be how they show up during the project.
 Rambling inquiries and never-ending voicemails are a sign that they’re not clear what they need.
 If they’re not sure what they want to create, point them to a business coach OR charge for strategy sessions BEFORE you start the project.
 And remember – you’re a pro – make sure you get paid for your time!

 Convinced they won’t be successful unless they work with you

 While this can be flattering, the belief that they will only succeed if you create their project puts unrealistic pressure on you – and if the projects bombs, you’ll be taking the blame.

-Negative talk about others
+Negative talk about previous service providers

 I get it – not every experience has been great.
 But if in your discovery sessions all you hear is about how bad their previous designer / developer / copywriter / ex-husband / ex-wife / ex-friend was a drain on their business – be very cautious about moving forward.
 Because you’ll be next.
 Nip it in the bud or excuse yourself from the project.